Novemberfork/OIF-ztarknet/ZTARKNET.md

 - Ztarknet has the same chain ID as Starknet Sepolia (`SN_SEPOLIA`).
 Because of this, the demo uses `0x999999` for the domain ID of Ztarknet orders.
 This prevents orders from being double filled on Starknet & Ztarknet.

+- Because of the chain IDs matching for Ztarknet & Starknet, the frontend application has a couple caveats.

+  - Changing the origin chain from Ztarknet <-> Starknet will not change your wallet's network automatically, you must do this manually.
+Failure to do so (i.e not align your wallet's network with the origin chain for Z/Starknet origin orders) may result in invalid orders being created.
+To avoid, ensure your wallet's network matches the origin chain if you are sending from Starknet or Ztarknet.
+You may also need to replace the `to` address for the order (or you might risk sending the tokens to the wrong Z/Starknet contract on the destination chain).

-- There is no up-time guarantee for the frontend & backend components used in this demo, but we will try and keep things running over the course of the hackathon.
+- There is no up-time guarantee for the frontend & backend components used in this demo, but we will try and keep things running over the course of the hackathon 🎉